jkelly9/digitalframeworks-spring2020/assignment6.md

 3.)
 How did the district vote in the 2016 state Supreme Court race?
 And how do those results compare to 2019 and 2020?
 * In 2016, also a presidential election year (this time both parties were electing a nominee), the conservative candidate performed even better.
 Rebecca Bradley, a conservative, earned 59.7% (19,306 votes) of the vote in the three communities.
 Liberal JoAnne Kloppenburg earned just 40% of the vote (12,921 votes).
 I'm not sure how to react to this result.
 On the one hand, Wisconsin gave Sen. Bernie Sanders a key victory against Secretary Hillary Clinton in the Democratic primary, suggesting liberal voters went to the polls in numbers.
 But Wisconsin was also a big victory for Sen. Ted Cruz, then candidate Donald Trump's main rival, suggesting voters were attracted to Cruz's more mainstream conservatism.

+I would also like to note the election results of the 2018 Wisconsin Supreme Court.
+Liberal Rebecca Dallet defeated conservative Michael Screnock in the state-wide race, but not in these three communities.
+In Greendale, Franklin and Greenfield, Screnock earned 53.3% of the vote (9,196 votes) while Dallet earned 46.6% of the vote (8,033 votes).

-## Democrat challenger Malinowski running against GOP incumbemt in steadily bluer district
+## Democrat challenger Malinowski running against GOP incumbemt in up-and-down district for liberals

-Jacob Malinowksi, a 22-year-old political newcomer and recent graduate of Yale University, is challenging incumbent Republican Rep. Ken Skowronski in a district that has shown gorwing support for liberal-leaning candidates in recent years, according to an analysis of state-level nonpartisan elections.
+Jacob Malinowksi, a 22-year-old political newcomer and recent graduate of Yale University, is challenging incumbent Republican Rep. Ken Skowronski in a district that has show mixed  support for liberal-leaning candidates in recent years, according to an analysis of state-level nonpartisan elections.

-Skowronski, 82, who was first elected in late 2013 and has not faced a Democratic challenger in his last two campaigns, but results from
+Skowronski, 82,  was first elected in late 2013 and has not faced a Democratic challenger in his last two campaigns.
+However, election results from Wisconsin's four most recent state Supreme Court elections suggest that liberal candidates can overperform in the right conditions.

+In 2016, during the country's last presidential primaries, conservative candidate and now Justice Rebecca Bradley earned 59.7% of votes in Greendale, Franklin and Greenfield, the three major communities the 82nd Assembly district encompasses.
+In 2018 and 2019 -- non-presidential election years -- conservative candidates for the state's high-court received 53.3% and 58% of the vote from the three communities respectively.
+In April's Supreme Court election, Justice Dan Kelly received 12,944 votes and Jill Karofsky received 12,941 votes, a virtual 50/50 split.